Alrysc/onb_docs/docs/onb_overview/entities/character.md

 ## Creating a Character

-Calling `Battle.Obstacle.new(Team, Rank)` will return a new Character object.
+Calling `Battle.Character.new(Team, Rank)` will return a new Character object.
 Like every other type of Entity, it will need to be spawned on the Field before it will do anything.